-- First, initialize your convolutional\layers in the init function using Conv1d instances. - Then initialize your flatten and linear layers. - You have to calculate the out\width of the final CNN layer and use it to correctly give the linear layer the correct input shape. - Now, implement the forward method, which is extremely similar to the MLP code from HW1. - There are no batch norm layers. - Remember to add the Flatten and Linear layer after the convolutional layers and activation functions. - Next, implement the backward method which is extremely similar to what you did in HW1. - The step function and zero gradient function are already implemented for you.
+- First, initialize your convolutional\layers in the init function using Conv1d instances. - Then initialize your flatten and linear layers. - You have to calculate the out\width of the final CNN layer and use it to correctly give the linear layer the correct input shape.
+You can use some of the formulas referenced in the previous sections to calculate the output size of a layer. - Now, implement the forward method, which is extremely similar to the MLP code from HW1. - There are no batch norm layers. - Remember to add the Flatten and Linear layer after the convolutional layers and activation functions. - Next, implement the backward method which is extremely similar to what you did in HW1. - The step function and zero gradient function are already implemented for you. - Remember that we provided you the Tanh and Sigmoid code; if you haven't already, see earlier instructions for copying and pasting them in. - Please refer to the lecture slides for pseudocodes.